npm/arborist/README.md

 An `Edge` represents a dependency relationship.
 Each node has an `edgesIn` set, and an `edgesOut` map.
-Each edge has a `type` which specifies what kind of dependency it represents: `'req'` for regular dependencies, `'peer'` for peerDependencies, `'dev'` for devDependencies, and `'optional'` for optionalDependencies.  `edge.from` is a reference to the node that has the dependency, and `edge.to` is a reference to the node that
+Each edge has a `type` which specifies what kind of dependency it represents: `'prod'` for regular dependencies, `'peer'` for peerDependencies, `'dev'` for devDependencies, and `'optional'` for optionalDependencies.  `edge.from` is a reference to the node that has the dependency, and `edge.to` is a reference to the node that